 background

-As a leading company in the development and trade of non-food consumer goods for European markets, Karsten International understands the critical impact of our operations on people and the planet.
-We firmly believe that true leadership extends beyond product innovation and market presence; it demands a proactive and integrated commitment to Environmental, Social, and Governance (ESG) principles.
+As a leading company in the development and trade of non-food consumer goods for European markets, Karsten International understands the impact of our operations on people and the planet and is committed to Environmental, Social, and Governance (ESG) principles.

 Our people

-Beyond personal wellbeing, we foster connection and community through regular team events, from our weekly Friday afternoon gatherings to outdoor activities, seasonal celebrations, and more.
-Employees also enjoy exclusive discounts on our products, and we have a lease plan for bikes and solely electric cars; encouraging healthy, sustainable commuting.
+Beyond personal wellbeing, we have our weekly Friday afternoon gatherings, outdoor activities, seasonal celebrations, and more.
+We also have a lease plan for bikes and electric lease cars; encouraging healthy, sustainable commuting.

 Professional development is a key pillar of our ESG strategy.
 We collaborate with Lepaya to offer targeted trainings in areas such as project management and professional effectiveness.
-We actively track training hours, conduct surveys on employee training feedback and needs and have set ambitious goals to increase participation and learning outcomes in the years ahead.
 This year, 70 employees have registered for 11 hours of training from Lepaya, and more will follow.

 Given our international presence in the Netherlands and China, we actively work to bridge cultural divides and promote understanding.
 We commit to fair hiring, promotion, and development practices, ensuring equal opportunity for all.